jennadodge/School-District-Analysis/README.md

 - In the DataFrame for math scores per grade, the scores for 9th Graders at Thomas High School went from 83.6% to 'nan' as a result of changing their test scores to 'NaN'.
 - Similarly, in the DataFrame for reading scores per grade, the scores for 9th Graders at Thomas High School went from 83.7% to 'nan' as a result of changing their test scores to 'NaN'.

-### Possible Conclusion
+###  Conclusion
-It appears that the Math and Reading scores and the passing rates for 9th Graders at Thomas High School were above average both for the school district and for the school itself, because all of the passing rates and scores decreased once those scores were removed.
+The Math and Reading scores and the passing rates for 9th Graders at Thomas High School were above average both for the school district and for the school itself, because all of the passing rates and scores decreased once those scores were removed.
 The effects were small because there were over 39k total students with test scores contributing to the averages, and only 461 9th Graders at Thomas High School.